 - a.
-Support fire suppression activities as requested by the SERT. - b.
-Provide road-clearing work in support of fire suppression and/or rescue operations to facilitate access, assist initial response, or provide debris removal off right-of-way during a recovery phase. - c.
-Provide maintenance, repair and/or fuel to fire suppression or rescue vehicles and equipment as requested and as coordinated through the SERT. - d.
-Assist with road closings, detours, and other traffic control measures by furnishing and installing necessary signs, barricades, and other required devices. - e.
+Support fire suppression activities. - Provide road-clearing work in support of fire suppression and/or rescue operations to facilitate access, assist initial response, or provide debris removal off right-of-way during a recovery phase. - c.
+Provide maintenance, repair and/or fuel to fire suppression or rescue vehicles and equipment. - Assist with road closings, detours, and other traffic control measures by furnishing and installing necessary signs, barricades, and other required devices. - e.
 Assist in the reporting of forest fires.